SeaQL/seaql.github.io/SeaORM/docs/10-graph-ql/02-getting-started.md

 Generating a fresh project is the easiest way to launch a GraphQL server.
 However, Seaography can easily be integrated to an existing web server built with any web framework.

-Seaography supports Poem, Actix, and Axum out of the box.
+Seaography supports Actix, Axum, and Poem out of the box.

 Run the following command: